What does “Formation of Contracts” mean,

 This apparently simple process raises a number of questions which we have to look at, such as: Was an offer made at all?
 Who makes an offer in certain types of transactions, for example, in auctions or tenders?
 Is a price list an offer?
 Is an advertisement an offer?
 Then it is also necessary to answer further questions about the act of acceptance, such as: does acceptance have to be communicated?
 Can you accept by silence?
 Can you accept by just getting on with the commercial task? and so forth.

-We have already seen that consideration involves a notion of exchange.
-There are rules about what constitutes an exchange and what might be exchanged in order to amount to a good consideration.
-We will look at these rules after we have examined the requirements of offer and acceptance.
+- what might be exchanged in order to amount to a good consideration.
 The relationship between the rules of offer and acceptance on the one hand and the rules of consideration on the other hand is that the exchange which constitutes an acceptance of an offer – in effect an exchange of promises is brought about by acceptance – is at the same time the necessary exchange which constitutes the consideration.
-All this will become clearer when we examine the doctrine of consideration in detail.

 My association let bids for re-striping the parking lot.